Skip to content

 Who Is a Good Candidate for Implant Exchange?

-Implant exchange is a good fit for women who already have implants and want a change because of age, symptoms, rupture, capsular contracture, or a different size goal.
-You should be at stable weight, in good health, and should have a clear understanding of their goals for the revision.
+Implant exchange is a good fit for patients who already have breast implants and want replacement because of implant age, symptoms, rupture, hardening, position changes, or a different size or shape goal.
+Good candidates are at a stable weight and in good overall health.
+The plan may be simple or more complex depending on scar tissue, implant position, breast skin, and whether a lift is needed.

 Recovery

-Recovery from implant exchange is generally less intense than the initial augmentation, particularly when capsulectomy is not required.
-Swelling and tightness peak in the first three to five days and resolve substantially within two weeks.
-A supportive surgical bra is worn for three to four weeks.
-Most patients get back to desk work within five to seven days.
-Full activity resumes at four to six weeks.
-When a concurrent mastopexy is performed, recovery follows the longer mastopexy timeline.
+Recovery from breast implant exchange is often less intense than the first augmentation when the implant pocket is healthy and no lift is needed.
+Swelling and tightness usually peak during the first three to five days and improve significantly within two weeks.
+A supportive surgical bra is worn for about three to four weeks.
+Many patients return to desk work within five to seven days.
+Full activity usually resumes around four to six weeks.
+If scar tissue removal, pocket repair, or a breast lift is performed, recovery may follow a longer revision or lift timeline.

 Acute Recovery